grahamsprague/html_game/README.txt

 Character Movement and Animation
 Collision and Bounds Detection

-To get this running you'll first need to uopdate npm packages.
+if you have npm installed just run this to make sure jquery gets installed.

 npm uopdate

-Then just open the tile_test.html in a browser.
+Then just open the index.html in a browser.